 Get Estimates for Movers

-One of the very first things you should do when moving is starting comparing movers and requesting quotes.
+One of the first things you should do when moving is to compare movers and request quotes.
 You want to be able to take your time and read reviews.
 This is a huge decision to make.
 Be sure the company you are interested in is registered with the Department of Transportation.
 You may also want to check their ranking with the Better Business Bureau, as well.

 If you wait until the last minute, you may waste a lot of money on boxes.
 Unless you need specialty boxes for art pieces, a wardrobe, etc., you should not have to pay for them.
 You can pick them up for free from stores and restaurants.
 If you start collecting early then you can be a little more selective with the ones you choose to take.

 If it is spring and you are moving in two months, it’s probably safe to pack snowsuits, heavy blankets, holiday decorations, etc. Anything you know you won’t be using for the next two months should be packed.
 If you just do a box or two a day, you’ll never feel exhausted from the process.